m-tach/dtu-noise-monitor/documentation/MeetingNotes.md

    - do addition on FPGA SPI
    - migrate heavy computation code from phonometer (sw) to FPGA
    - sound classification algorithm - next semester
- - loudness sensor
- - pollution sensor
+ - design with extending in mind: loudness sensor, pollution sensor